 - The Anonymous Retrospective

-1. What is the Prime Directive?
+1. What is the Agile Retrospective Prime Directive in Agile?

 The Prime Directive's purpose is to clarify that the point of reviewing the past work cycle is not to blame, attribute mistakes, or find out who is not doing what they are supposed to.
 It promotes the idea that everyone did their best.
 Here is the original quote.